jrg94/personal-data/education/README.md

 In addition to the historical records, I also maintain a variety of lookup tables that exist to eliminate some of the clutter from the tables listed above.

+### Assessment Group Lookup

+The purpose of the [assessment group lookup](assessment-group-lookup.csv) table is to provide additional information about groups that assessments may belong to.
+These assessment groups are then used to weight subsets of assessments.
+The file is setup to be expanded if needed.
+For now, the headers are as follows:

+- **Assessment Group ID**: a unique identifier for a particular assessment group (e.g., 1)
+- **Assessment Group Name**: the name given to the assessment group (e.g., Homeworks)
+- **Assessment Group Weight**: the weight given to the assessment group out of 100 (e.g., 25)

 ### Assessment Lookup